 Even more, you must be able to adjust your thinking to the way that customers think.
 You can’t do everything the way you like it.
 Your goal is (or at least it should be) to please your customers.
 You shouldn’t expect only to sell the products or services that you like.
 Doing so may be counterproductive in the long run.
 Consumers have varying preferences and tastes, which means that you should try to cater to their needs and desires and not your own.

 If you desire to be an entrepreneur, you must be a self-starter.
 You must be able to initiate and execute your business plan without the promptings of others.
-Unless you are starting your endeavor with a partner(s) you won’t have someone standing over your shoulder to ensure that you get the job done.
+Unless you are starting your endeavor with a partner(s), you won’t have someone standing over your shoulder to ensure that you get the job done.
 You will need to set your own deadlines and stick to them.

 Though there are many resources available to help you get started, you will need to do all the groundwork.
 Entrepreneurship is not for those who aren’t willing to take charge and take responsibility for ensuring the success of their business.
+To be an effective entrepreneur, you must take initiative and the ball rolling.

 Entrepreneurship also requires serious discipline.
 You must be capable of managing yourself as you execute the day-to-day operations of your business endeavors.
 You need to be able to start your duties on time and stay until the job gets done.